YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 While this parameterisation seems to solve the major problems associated with the CNPF, it introduces an important drawback.
 In particular, the key difficulty with the LNPF is that the likelihood we defined in {numref}`latent_likelihood` is no longer _tractable_.
 This has several severe implications, and in particular means that we can longer use simple maximum-likelihood training for the parameters of the model.
-In the remainder of this section, we first discuss the  question of training members of the LNPF -- without having any particular member in mind.
+In the remainder of this section, we first discuss the  question of training members of the LNPF, without having any particular member in mind.
 After discussing several training procedures, we introduce extensions of each of the CNPF members discussed in the previous section to their corresponding member of the LNPF.

 ## Training LNPF members